aws-samples/genomics-data-transfer-and-storage/README.md

-# Genomics Data Transfer Industry Accelerator
+# Genomics Data Transfer and Storage on AWS

 ## Introduction
 Genomics data is expanding at a rate exceeding Moore’s law.
 As more sequencing data is produced, and customers move from genotyping to whole genome sequencing, the amount of data produced is outpacing on-prem capacity – customers need cloud solutions for data transfer, storage and management, and downstream scientific analysis.
 The volume of data